 These long, bright green chiles were taken from New Mexico to California in the early 1900s and were bred to be milder in order to suit the taste of the norteamericanos of that time.
 They became popular in Anaheim, a city in California, and the peppers go by either name—the city or the state.

 This is one of the few chiles that retains its name when ripened and dried.
 Therefore, if a recipe calls for Anaheim or California peppers, you should make sure you're getting the right ones for the recipe, meaning fresh and green or red and dried.
 Keep in mind that while these green chiles are some of the mildest around, they can still vary in their heat level.
-Next time you get your hands on some Anaheim chilies try a slow-cooked chili verde with pork.
+Next time you get your hands on some Anaheim chilies try a slow-cooked Mexican pozole with pork.

 02 of 07